skx/devopswithdocker.com/part3/README.md

 httpd               latest              fb3823d6dc78        29 seconds ago       122MB
 ```

-The image has a dedicated user to run the server as, and while it could have been smaller there was the issue of deploying the binary with libc/library differences so the run-time layer is Debian Buster to match the golang-based build-layer.
+The image has a dedicated `server`-user which launches the application.

+This image _could_ have been smaller there was the issue of deploying the binary with libc/library differences so the run-time layer is Debian Buster to match the golang-based build-layer.  (i.e. This failed when I ran on alpine.)